UWFosterIT/uwsws/README.md

 # UW Student Web Service
-This implements almost all of the public and private [v4 UW Student Webservice endpoints](https://wiki.cac.washington.edu/display/SWS/Student+Web+Service+Client+Home+Page).
+This implements almost all of the [v5 UW Student Webservice endpoints](https://wiki.cac.washington.edu/display/SWS/Student+Web+Service+Client+Home+Page).
 It's designed to fetch the JSON endpoints and return a Hash.
 This gem has the capability to cache all web requests to assit with speedy development.

 ## USE